intel-analytics/ipex-llm/python/llm/example/GPU/README.md

 - Ubuntu 20.04 or later (Ubuntu 22.04 is preferred)

 ### 2. Windows
-For Windows, BigDL-LLM is verified for [HF-Transformers-AutoModels](./HF-Transformers-AutoModels/) and [PyTorch-Models](./PyTorch-Models/) on Intel iGPU and dGPU
+For Windows, BigDL-LLM is verified for [HF-Transformers-AutoModels](./HF-Transformers-AutoModels/) and [PyTorch-Models](./PyTorch-Models/) on Intel iGPU and dGPU.

 **Hardware**:
 - Intel iGPU and dGPU